National Water Vole Monitoring Programme FAQs

 - + What time commitment is required?

 Before doing your survey we recommend that you visit your site, to plan your transect, get the landowners permission and fill in the site information form.
-You will then need to do one survey each year in May as a minimum.
+You will then need to do one survey each year between 15th April and 15th June as a minimum.
 Your survey should only take 45 mins-1 hour.

 - + Can I survey more than one site?

 Yes, you can survey as many sites as you have sufficient time to do.
 You will need to visit each site before doing your survey and record some simple information about the site, as well as plan your survey and ask the landowner for permission to enter their land.
-Each site will need to be surveyed once in May and surveys should take about 45 mins-1 hour.
+Each site will need to be surveyed once between 15th April and 15th June and surveys should take about 45 mins-1 hour.

 - + Why is the survey not taking place in Ireland?